burningwave/core/README.md

 ```
 ### <a name="static-components-configuration-file"></a>Configuration
 The configuration of this type of container is done via **burningwave.static.properties** file that must be located in the base path of your class path: the library looks for all files with this name and **merges them according to
-to the property `priority-of-this-configuration-file` contained within it** which is optional but becomes mandatory if in the base class paths there are multiple files with the file name indicated above.
-It is possible to change the file name of the configuration file by setting the field `org.burningwave.core.assembler.StaticComponentContainer.Configuration.Value.FILE_NAME` before using the static component container. **If no configuration file is found, the library programmatically sets the default configuration with following values**:
+to the property `priority-of-this-configuration` contained within it** which is optional but becomes mandatory if in the base class paths there are multiple files with the file name indicated above.
+It is possible to change the file name of the configuration file through the method  `org.burningwave.core.assembler.StaticComponentContainer.Configuration.setFileName` before using the static component container. **If no configuration file is found, the library programmatically sets the default configuration with following values**:
 ```properties
 background-executor.all-tasks-monitoring.enabled=\
 	true